 The Friedman multiple comparison test did not permit to reject the null hypothesis that all the learning methods performed the same on average with p = 0.2519.
-Consequently, post hoc tests could not be applied since no significant differences between the multiple learners were found (Demšar 2006).
-This result is not surprising; in fact, in general terms, the no-free-lunch theorem (Wolpert 1992, 1996) justifies that no learning algorithm can systematically outperform the others.
+Consequently, post-hoc tests could not be applied since no significant differences between the multiple learners were found [10].
+This result is not surprising; in fact, in general terms, the no-free-lunch theorem [35, 36] justifies that no learning algorithm can systematically outperform the others.
 However, we are interested in methods that are robust in a wide range of problems.
-To analyze that, we applied statistical pairwise comparisons according to a Wilcoxon signed-ranks test at 0.95 confidence level.
+To analyze that, we applied statistical pairwise comparisons according to a Wilcoxon signed-ranks test at 0.95 significance level.
 Table 3 shows the results.
-The • and \circ symbols denote a significant degradation/improvement of the given learning algorithm with respect to another in a particular data set.
+The \bullet and \circ symbols denote a significant degradation/improvement of the given learning algorithm with respect to another in a particular dataset.

 The overall degradation-improvement comparison (see the row labeled Score) permits to rank the quality of the five learners.
-Under this criterion, XCS appears as the most robust method with a ratio of degradation-improvement of 8-20, followed closely by IBk and UCS.
+Under this criteria, XCS appears as the most robust method with a ratio of degradationimprovement of 8-20, followed closely by IBk and UCS.
 Both LCSs show the poorest results with respect to the other learners in the problems bald2, bald3, and tao, which have a low imbalance ratio.
-In Bernadó-Mansilla and Ho (2005), the hyper rectangle codification used by XCS and UCS was shown to be inappropriate when the boundary between classes in the learning data set is curved.
-This is the case of the tao problem (Bernadó-Mansilla and Ho 2005).
+In [4], it is shown that the hyperrectangle codification used by XCS and UCS is not adequate when the boundary between classes in the learning dataset is curved.
+This is the case of the tao problem [4].
 We hypothesize that bald2 and bald3 are also characterized by curved boundaries, which would explain the degradation in performance of both LCSs.
 This hypothesis is also supported by the results obtained with IBk, which improves XCS and UCS in the three problems mentioned.
-IBk is not affected by curved boundaries since it decides the output as the majority class of the knearest neighbors.
+IBk is not affected by curved boundaries since it decides the output as the majority class of the k nearest neighbors.

 The two last methods in the ranking are C4.5 and SMO.
 The surprisingly poor rank of C4.5 is mainly caused by the results obtained in the problems wavd1, wavd2, and wavd3, in which C4.5 is outperformed by all the other learners.
-These results are not correlated with the imbalance ratio, so there may be other types of complexity that make C4.5 perform poorly in these problems.
-Finally, SMO is the last ranked method.
-It shows a tendency to over-generalize toward the majority class in problems with moderate and high class imbalances such as glsd1, glsd3, and glsd6, in which the TP rate is zero.
-The same behavior is shown in problems with low imbalance ratios such as the bpa problem, which we identified as a difficult problem may be due to small disjuncts.
-However, we can also find significant improvements with respect to other learners in the problems: bald2, bald3
+These results are not correlated with the imbalance ratio, so there may be other types of complexity that makes C4.5 perform poorly in these problems.
+Finally, SMO is the last method in the rank.
+It shows a tendency to overgeneralize toward the majority class in problems with moderate and high class imbalances such as glsd1, glsd3, and glsd6, in which the TP rate is zero.
+The same behavior is shown in problems with low imbalance ratios such as the bpa problem, which we identified as a difficult problem perhaps due to small disjuncts.